stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 Users can create a public profile that is shared with the application or other users.
 It contains information similar to a profile of social media.
 The profile is a self-signed document that can be shared and verified off-chain.

 Users who own a BNS username can publish their public profile under their BNS username.
 The url of the publicly accessible profile is provided in the zone file of the BNS username.
 The process of attaching a zone file to a BNS username is part of name registration via the BNS contract.

+Users who do NOT own a BNS username can share the storage location of their public profile off-chain.

 The public profile is used during authentication when the authentication request contains the scope `publish_data`.
 The profile then contains public meta data about the application that other users can use to find data shared with them.